louhisuo/k8s-on-macos/README.md

 # Kubernetes on macOS (Apple silicon)
-NOTE: Kubernetes version now defaults to version 1.29 !!
+Kubernetes release now defaults to 1.28.6 release !!
+Note that `kube-vip` is incompatible with Kubernetes 1.29 (see issues in Github).
+It is possible to get this setup working with Kubernetes 1.29 by using kube-vip 0.6.3 with some workarounds.
+However setup is not very stable.

 ## Goals
 Setup a fully functional multi-node Kubernetes cluster on macOS (Apple silicon) with both Host-VM and VM-VM communication.